 Grade: Generally easy walking at a gentle pace though some slippery paths and inclines

-- Experience an exciting day with TV wildlife cameraman & photographer Jack Perks
+- Experience an exciting day with wildlife broadcaster, cameraman & photographer Jack Perks

 - Walk the idyllic river paths of the peak district national park.

 - See the many dippers flying up river and feeding in the riffles